-March 31, 2016
+March 31, 2017

-Stock price \$10.39
+Stock price \$8.00

 Conversion Rate 141.4827

 Conversion Price \$7.07

 Maturity date February 1, 2033

-Risk-free interest rate 0.85%
+Risk-free interest rate 1.23%

-Estimated stock volatility 48%
+Estimated stock volatility 49%

-Estimated credit spread 1,097 basis points
+Estimated credit spread 620 basis points

-The following table sets forth the fair value of the 2033 Senior Notes with and without the embedded derivatives, and the fair value of the embedded derivatives at March 31, 2016.
-At March 31, 2016 the principal amount of the 2033 Senior Notes was \$32.2 million:
+The following table sets forth the fair value of the 2033 Senior Notes with and without the embedded derivatives, and the fair value of the embedded derivatives at March 31, 2017.
+At March 31, 2017 the principal amount of the 2033 Senior Notes was \$31.9 million:

-(In thousands) Marc ch 31, 2016
+(In thousands) Mar rch 31, 2017

 Fair value of 2033 Senior Notes:

-With the embedded derivatives \$ 49,612
+With the embedded derivatives \$ 41,329

-Without the embedded derivatives \$ 25,737
+Without the embedded derivatives \$ 29,538

-Estimated fair value of the embedded derivatives \$ 23,875
+Estimated fair value of the embedded derivatives \$ 11,791

 Changes in certain inputs into the lattice model can have a significant impact on changes in the estimated fair value of the embedded derivatives.
 For example, a decrease in our estimated credit spread results in an increase in the estimated value of the embedded derivatives.
 Conversely, a decrease in the price of our Common Stock results in a decrease in the estimated fair value of the embedded derivatives.
-For the three months ended March 31, 2016, we observed an increase in the market price of our Common Stock which primarily resulted in a \$0.1 million increase in the estimated fair value of our embedded derivatives recorded in Fair value changes of derivative instruments, net in our Condensed Consolidated Statements of Operations.
+For the three months ended March 31, 2017, we observed an decrease in the market price of our Common Stock which primarily resulted in a \$4.9 million decrease in the estimated fair value of our embedded derivatives recorded in Fair value changes of derivative instruments, net in our Condensed Consolidated Statement of Operations.

-On November 5, 2015, Bio-Reference and certain of its subsidiaries entered into a credit agreement with JPMorgan Chase Bank, N.A. ("CB"), as lender and administrative agent (the "Credit Agreement"), which replaced Bio-Reference's existing credit facility with PNC Bank, National Association ("PNC").
+On November 5, 2015, BioReference and certain of its subsidiaries entered into a credit agreement with JPMorgan Chase Bank, N.A. ("CB"), as lender and administrative agent, as amended (the "Credit Agreement"), which replaced BioReference's prior credit facility.
 The Credit Agreement provides for a \$175.0 million secured revolving credit facility and includes a \$20.0 million sub-facility for swingline loans and a \$20.0 million sub-facility for the issuance of letters of credit.
-Bio-Reference may increase the credit facility to up to \$275.0 million on a secured basis, subject to the satisfaction of specified conditions.
-The Credit Agreement matures on November 5, 2020 and is guaranteed by all of Bio-Reference's domestic subsidiaries.
-The Credit Agreement is also secured by substantially all assets of Bio-Reference and its domestic subsidiaries, as well as a non-recourse pledge by us of our equity interest in Bio-Reference.
-Availability under the Credit Agreement is based on a borrowing base comprised of eligible accounts receivables of Bio-Reference and certain of its subsidiaries, as specified therein.
-The proceeds of the new credit facility were used to refinance existing indebtedness, including amounts outstanding under the previous credit facility with PNC which was terminated in 2015 in accordance with its terms, to finance working capital needs and for general corporate purposes of Bio-Reference and its subsidiaries.
+BioReference may increase the credit facility to up to \$275.0 million on a secured basis, subject to the satisfaction of specified conditions.
+The Credit Agreement matures on November 5, 2020 and is guaranteed by all of BioReference's domestic subsidiaries.
+The Credit Agreement is also secured by substantially all assets of BioReference and its domestic subsidiaries, as well as a non-recourse pledge by us of our equity interest in BioReference.
+Availability under the Credit Agreement is based on a borrowing base comprised of eligible accounts receivables of BioReference and certain of its subsidiaries, as specified therein.
 Principal under the Credit Agreement is due upon maturity on November 5, 2020.

-At Bio-Reference's option, borrowings under the Credit Agreement (other than swingline loans) will bear interest at (i) the CB floating rate (defined as the higher of (a) the prime rate and (b) the LIBOR rate (adjusted for statutory reserve requirements for Eurocurrency liabilities) for an interest period of one month plus 2.50%) plus an applicable margin of 0.35% for the first 12 months and 0.50% thereafter or (ii) the LIBOR rate (adjusted for statutory reserve requirements for Eurocurrency liabilities) plus an applicable margin of 1.35% for the first 12 months and 1.50% thereafter.
+At BioReference's option, borrowings under the Credit Agreement (other than swingline loans) will bear interest at (i) the CB floating rate (defined as the higher of (a) the prime rate and (b) the LIBOR rate (adjusted for statutory reserve requirements for Eurocurrency liabilities) for an interest period of one month plus 2.50%) plus an applicable margin of 0.35% for the first 12 months and 0.50% thereafter or (ii) the LIBOR rate (adjusted for statutory reserve requirements for Eurocurrency liabilities) plus an applicable margin of 1.35% for the first 12 months and 1.50% thereafter.
 Swingline loans will bear interest at the CB floating rate plus the applicable margin.
 The Credit Agreement also calls for other customary fees and charges, including an unused commitment fee of 0.25% of the lending commitments.